Luke Perry Remembered By Small Tennessee Town He Called Home

 “He acted like we were part of his family.
 He would always give you a hug,” said Janet Grimes who owned a restaurant in town and said that Perry often brought his family in for breakfast.
 “I found him to be just a nice person.
 I enjoyed talking to him.
 He always knew you.”

-The Dufty family, resident dealers of cattle in Diskson, were once paid a visit by Perry when the actor decided he wanted to buy and raise cattle himself.
+The Dufty family, resident dealers of cattle in Dickson, were once paid a visit by Perry when the actor decided he wanted to buy and raise cattle himself.
 Murphy Dufty, a teenager at the time, shared with Perry information about the personalities and preferences of the livestock, remembering that he shook her hand and continued to hold it as she spoke.

 “He asked me about my high school classes,” she said.
 “And, he remembered both my name and the details of our conversations each time that we would talk.”